-Cover the measuring tape somewhat loosely around the fullest part of your chest (at nipple level).
-Round to the nearest whole number.
+Cover the measuring tape relatively loosely around the fullest part of your upper body (at nipple level).
+Circular to the nearest whole quantity.

 Subtract your band size from your bust measurement and refer to the chart.

 37 inches (bust) – 34 inches (band) = 3 inches.
 That’s a 34C.

 So how can you tell if a particular style fits?
 Try these pointers:

 Bend forward at the waist, then slip on the bra and hook it.
 This assures your breasts will be completely in the cups.

 Adjust the band.
 The trunk of the bra ought to be level with the front.